daredoes/gatsby-source-airtables/README.md

-# gatsby-source-airtable
+# gatsby-source-airtables

-Gatsby source plugin for pulling rows from an Airtable.
+Gatsby source plugin for pulling rows from multiple Airtables.

 ## Install

-`npm install --save gatsby-source-airtable`
+`npm install --save gatsby-source-airtables`

 ## How to use